AAlhendi1707/CONIPHER-wrapper/README.md

               help="burn-in for DP clustering", metavar="character")

 ## questions:
 - do we use it with indels?
+No
 - how the driver_filter works?
+No
 - in subclonal copy number from ASCAT do we use nMajor	nMinor or nAraw	nBraw as input?
-- which Ref genome build ?
+- which Ref genome build ? work for both hg19 and hg38
 - why  driverCategory is NA for all
 - which list used for is_blacklist